 What internal or external data has been considered?
 What does this data tell us?
 We know from staffing reports that our workforce is predominantly female.
 We know from our salary scales that Cleaners are on the G4 salary scale.

-Data from the phase 2 consultation process has been reviewed and the option is clearly unpopular with the citizens of Aberdeen due to concerns for the future prospects of children and young people and concerns for impact on public health and public safety.
+Data from the phase 2 consultation process has been reviewed and the option is clearly unpopular with the citizens of Aberdeen due to concerns for impacts on public health, public safety and tourism.

 What consultation and engagement and has been undertaken with officers and partner organisations?

 Chief Officers from all other services have had sight of all budget options being put forward.